 Our non-UK customers will only be able to access resources where download permission has been given for their country.

 We have 3,000 accessible images in the collection to in large print and tactile formats and RNIB is the predominant publisher of these and they're available to all of our customers.

 Can you provide a report on our titles in the collection?

 Yes, we are able to provide you with a report listing the books you have on RNIB Bookshare and in which format.

 We can only provide you with download figure if your books are submitted to the collection via your direct publisher feed.

 When no file exists for a title we give permission to make a scan of the relevant publication, is this something that could be covered by you?

-The organisation producing the accessible format may do so under the remit of the Copyright and Rights in Performances (Disability) Regulations 2014 without specifically requiring permission from the publisher.
+The organisation producing the accessible format may do so under the remit of The Copyright and Related Rights (Marrakesh Treaty etc.) (Amendment) Regulations 2018 without specifically requiring permission from the publisher.